UFSCar-LaSID/weighted-sims-recommender/README.md

 ## Citation

-If our weighted sims recommender is useful or relevant to your research, please kindly recognize our contributions by citing our paper (_to be updated after publication_):
+If our weighted sims recommender is useful or relevant to your research, please kindly recognize our contributions by citing our paper:

 ```bib
 @inproceedings{pires2025,